rien333/numbersense-vae/thesis/README.md

 shows less improvement.
 Although Hou et al. (2017) show a successful application of FPL, they might have been unaware of this shortcoming due to using a more uniform dataset consisting only of centered faces.
-For a comparison between FPL loss and BCE reconstruction loss see the figure below.
+For a comparison between FPL and BCE-based reconstruction measures on the SOS dataset, refer to figure Y.Y.

 Hybrid Dataset
 --------------